I'm going to tell you a story about love. High school love.

 Dennis made sure that Arnold was taken care of.
 He would pick him up every morning in his perfect Dodge Charger and they'd sing along to ABBA songs.
-He was always there to protect Arnold from hoards of knife-weilding, crotch-grabbing bullies roaming the high school for lunch pail yogurt, and he was constantly trying to bolster Arnold's fragile ego.
+He was always there to protect Arnold from hoards of knife-wielding, crotch-grabbing bullies roaming the high school for lunch pail yogurt, and he was constantly trying to bolster Arnold's fragile ego.
 Dennis didn't mind that Arnold wore glasses or had no disposable income to speak of and Dennis was not afraid to face off against Arnold's overbearing mother.
 Dennis was the perfect boyfriend.

 "I know what I am."

 Even though girls were always throwing themselves at Dennis (Kelly Preston, in particular, setting herself up for a long life of unrequited love with homosexual men), he was content to just spend his time with Arnold.
 But, despite all of this care and attention, none of this was enough for Arnold.

-What he found was a 1958 Plymouth Fury left rotting in the woods.
+What Arnold found was a 1958 Plymouth Fury left rotting in the woods.
 Her name was Christine (1983).
-Arnold was smitten.While two boys may feel comfortable being together for a period of time, this doesn't always mean that both parties are gay.
-Even when both parties are consensually gay for each other, the dynamics that arise between two men are complicated and often treacherous.
+He was smitten.While two boys may feel comfortable being together for a period of time, this doesn't always mean that both parties are gay.
+Even when both parties are consensually gay for each other, that doesn’t mean they’re destined to live happily ever after; the dynamics that arise between two men are complicated and often treacherous.
 Competition, vanity, aggression, demonically possessed cars - if not kept in check, these things can tear a couple apart.

 Unfortunately, this in't just a matter of Arnold not being gay (he is).
 The issue at hand is Arnold's need to prove himself - his need for validation.
 All the years of being taken care of by Dennis had made him resentful.
+There's nothing sexy about being a parent to your boyfriend and it always backfires.
 Like a bratty teenager towards an overbearing parent, Arnold began to act out aggressively towards Dennis.
 During a big football game, Arnold consciously showed up at the field late and with a girl, awkwardly kissing her for the whole school to see.
 Dennis is not only broken hearted, but the distraction leaves him open for a good tackling by the offensive team, leaving him near paralyzed in the hospital.
 How rude!

 "She's not my girlfriend."

-It doesn't matter if you're in high school or if you're thirtysomething, you have to take care of loving yourself first - only then can you be ready for the perfect boyfriend.
+It doesn't matter if you're in high school or if you're thirty-something, you have to take care of loving yourself first - only then can you be ready for the perfect boyfriend.
 It's not about cars or money; it's about being comfortable in your own skin.